linkerd/website/linkerd.io/content/2/getting-started/_index.md

   8080:80
 ```

-Now visit [http://localhost](http://localhost).
+Now visit [http://localhost](http://localhost:8080).
 Voila!
-The emojivoto app in its
+The emojivoto app
-glory.
+in all its glory.

 Clicking around, you might notice that some parts of the application are
 broken!
 For example, if you click on a poop emoji, you'll get a 404 page.
 Don't